Jamie-H-B/2DT-project/README.md

 3/8/22 - charlie added person template for player place holder
 3/8/22 - jamie added the updated unity project with working menus to the google drive
 feedback from charlie:
 very smooth and responsive, still very generic but can be fixed later. overall nothing needs to be fixed at this point.
+8/8/22 - Scrum meeting
+Charlie - has been: researching enemy ai, projectiles
+challenges: AI is going hard - might have to scrap enemies if we are running low on time. projectiles should be easy
+working on next - coding projectiles

+Kylen - has been: working on pixel art (doors, torches, traps, bench)
+challenges: not really
+working on next - working on art for projectiles (with charlie).
+Also make more traps.
+notes: concept art for boss if we are gonna do a boss, or concept art for somthing in place of a boss.

+Ahmed - has been working on: sprite sheets, for first section, with idle animation.
+challenges: drawing sprites is hard - using templates is a more efficient. kylen will help with sprites
+working on next - more sprites. people in background.
+notes: sprites take a long time.

+Jamie - has been working on traps, and level loading and menus.
+challenges: Menus are a bit bland, and there is only one trap.
+working on next - managing score, and using databased with unity.
+This is very important to the overall project